nimirz/ShapeAtlas/README.md

 MeshLab doesn't work with vtk files, so the mesh files will need to be converted afterwards (*see step 1*).

 Blender is another open-source option, with many other functions, such as sculpting, which may be useful depending on the format of your data.

-### Batch export from segmentations to mesh files
-...to be added later.

 ## Citations:
 - many of the functions and workflow built upon from: